About the author:

 Perhaps, I am that author.

-appreciate your interest in this book.
-And I hope
+I appreciate your interest in this book and hope that you

-you can avail yourself to reading it cover to cover.
+can avail yourself to reading it cover to cover.
+It is my

-I believe you will find my accounting of this case
+desire that you find my accounting of this case to be

-to be an interesting journey in understanding the
+an interesting journey in understanding the inverse logic

-logic and aberrations of the the human mind when
+used, along with the aberrations of the the human mind

-unable to cope with a crisis situation; that it may
+when unable to cope with a crisis situation.
+I hope that

 All the very best to you,